 The Landregan Lecture brings to the University of Dallas campus nationally prominent

-figures, whose area of expertise reflects the many interests that have animated University
+figures, whose areas of expertise reflect the many interests that animated University

-of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing
+of Dallas alumnus Steven T. Landregan throughout his long and distinguished career

 The first Landregan Lecture was given in 1999 by R. Scott Appleby, the Director of

 the Kroc Institute at the University of Notre Dame on "Evangelizing Middle America: